TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 32/Deuteronomy 32.26.md

 ---

-I said, I would scatter them afar, I would make the remembrance of them to cease from among men;
+I said, I would scatter them afar.
+I would make the memory of them to cease from among men;